 ► Service Excellence: Customer service is no longer a one-size-fits-all proposition.
 The success of every organization depends on how each individual connects with the organization’s stakeholders – management, supervisors, colleagues, students, and external customers.
 You are the link and key player in each of these connections.
 This hands-on, highly energetic workshop offers skills, tools and practical applications for working effectively with internal and external customers.

 ► Time Management: Getting the most out of every hour in a day is a constant challenge in our busy work world: an overflowing inbox, numerous emails, constant interruptions, meetings and on and on.
 Awareness of how we spend our time is a critical component to being able to successfully manage one's time.
-Although this program will not give you more hours in a day, you will learn to assess current time use, practical ways of prioritizing, and identify helpful time management tips to eliminate time wasters.
+Although this program will not give you more hours in a day, you will learn to explore your “time traps” through a self-assessment, learn practical ways to structure, prioritize, and minimize interruptions, and utilize time management tips to eliminate time wasters.